elastic/cloudbeat/tests/README.md

   Additionally, it generates manifests and input data needed to deploy agents on hosts.
   The detailed information is available in the [README](./integrations_setup/README.md) file.

-- deploy_test_envs - contains helm charts for deploying ELK, cloudbeat, and tests docker.
+- test_environments - contains helm charts for deploying ELK, cloudbeat, and tests docker.
 - product - contains cloudbeat tests, for example cloudbeat behavior and functional tests.
 - integration - contains cloudbeat integration tests.
 - project root content - contains project and tests configuration files.